 Second, check that your current NPS is higher than the previous one.
 The beauty of the Net Promoter System is that you can compare the scores, see the progress throughout time and evaluate your efforts towards the NPS.

-3. Only then, benchmark
+3. Only then, look at nps benchmarks

 However turn your head to the banking industry and the image is different.
 For the US banks, the average score counts for 32 and the NPS goal is 62.